 - Salt and freshly ground black pepper

-- 2. Stir the peas, mint, lemon zest, lemon juice, parsley, and extra-virgin olive oil into the couscous, then season to taste with salt and pepper.
+- Stir the peas, mint, lemon zest, lemon juice, parsley, and extra-virgin olive oil into the couscous, then season to taste with salt and pepper.
 Cook the couscous, stirring, over medium-low heat until the mint and lemon are aromatic, 2 to 3 minutes longer.
 The couscous should be tender and the mixture fluffy, not soupy.
-If it is too dry, add a few tablespoons more stock or water.
+If it’s too dry, add a few tablespoons more stock or water.
+Originally published July 14, 2009.